trendmicro/cloudone-community/Workload-Security/Integration/aws-python-amazon-inspector-integration/README.md

 • You need to verify the email you want to send the report (both the vulnerability report and the auto assigned report) to in Amazon SES

+.
+Generate the [API Key](https://cloudone.trendmicro.com/docs/identity-and-account-management/c1-api-key/) from Cloud One

 Background Information